manimal1/secfi-chat/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+As mentioned above, it will also launch the Hasura docker container.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`